-(Short break)
+(Pause)

-THE PRESIDENT: Please be seated.
-I now invite Mr Juratowich to make his statement on behalf of the United Kingdom.
+THE PRESIDENT: I now invite Mr Juratowich to make his statement on behalf of the United Kingdom.
 You have the floor, Sir.

 MR JURATOWITCH: Mr President, members of the Tribunal, it is an honour to appear before you to seek to assist you with the task that lies ahead of you.
 That task is simultaneously very broad and very delicate.